 Like Patrick’s tour, we started in the Jacagua farm just outside Santiago.
 It’s a 45-acre lot that was actually Jose “Jochy” Blanco’s father’s farm.
-Jochy Blanco—as he is almost always referred to—is not the José Blanco behind Señorial.
-Though they are cousins and Jochy actually makes the cigars at Tabacalera Palma.
+Jochy Blanco—as he is almost always referred to—is not the José Blanco behind Señorial, although they are cousins and Jochy makes the cigars at Tabacalera Palma.

 The farm grows a variety of varietals, including a Connecticut wrapper in one plot of the field.
 Apparently the pH levels in that part are unique and ideal for the Connecticut-seed, though the tobacco doesn’t like being produced elsewhere.
 Alexander Berezowski of Tabacalera Palma talked about how some areas of the field weren’t planted this year because of late and heavy rains, though most of the land had tobacco.

 Like in Nicaragua, the tobacco was a bit earlier in the stage than it typically is this year.
 One area had gone through second primings, but some were just going into the ground.
 It’s worth pointing out that many farmers have staggered their crops, particularly in the Dominican, though the rain seemed to force everyone back.